lsst-dm/dmtn-184/index.rst

 them.
 Queries cover only 13 time partitions, for spatial index number of partitions per visit is higher.
-When we tried extreme case with individual queries for each temporal and spatial partition then total number of separate queries gre to more than 200.
-Client side performance in this case was significantly worse as client spend significant CPU time on processing results.
+When we tried extreme case with individual queries for each temporal and spatial partition then total number of separate queries grew to more than 200.
+Client side performance in this case was significantly worse with client spending significant CPU time on processing of the multiple results.

 Packed Data